-How is it possible to pin-point the je ne sais quoi of a Southeast Asia backpacker?
+How is it possible to pin-point the je ne sais quoi of a backpacker in Southeast Asia?

 Perhaps he has sak yant tattoos, sun-bleached hair, or that tell-tale neon “in the tubing” tank top.
 He thrives in an environment with rabid motorbikes and their Kamikaze-like drivers, works best under the influence of a light beer or two, and is likely to be the life of the party – able to socialise any time with anyone.